0x07cc/ips-cc-testing/README.md

-# A testing environment for ips-cc
+# A testing environment for [ips-cc](https://github.com/0x07cc/ips-cc)
-A Docker container that downloads Debian, installs all the dependencies for ips-cc, installs NetfilterQueue and ips-cc.
+A Docker container that downloads the latest Debian Docker image (~50MB), installs all the dependencies for ips-cc, installs NetfilterQueue and ips-cc.
 After the installation you can use the provided `./startTesting.sh` script to test ips-cc.
 To git pull (update) to a newest ips-cc version, use `./updateIPS.sh`.

 ## Arch Linux: Quick Start